-Somewhere in South Africa a six month old baby cannot say that she is being consistently raped by her grandfather.
-In another community a woman in her twenties is killed at the hands of her partner.
-In a home somewhere in our country a lesbian lives in fear knowing that amongst her neighbours is someone who intends “correcting” her sexuality.
+Somewhere in South Africa a six-month-old baby cannot say she is being consistently raped by her grandfather.
+In another community a woman in her 20s is killed at the hands of her partner.
+In a home somewhere in our country a lesbian lives in fear knowing that among her neighbours is someone who intends “correcting” her sexuality.

-These silenced voices are neither strange nor rare in South Africa.
-They represent a violence that is a daily lived experience across class, and knows no boundaries.
+These silenced voices are neither strange nor rare in South Africa; they represent a violence that is a daily lived experience across class, and that knows no boundaries.

 The Nelson Mandela Foundation calls for solidarity with women who continue to be victims of violence and abuse.

 All South Africans should heed Madiba’s words in his first State of the Nation Address in 1994: “Freedom cannot be achieved unless the women have been emancipated from all forms of oppression.”
 South Africans must unite to end all violence and oppression against women and we must commit ourselves to dismantling the culture of patriarchy that underlies our society.

 We call on all South Africans to mark Women’s Day by examining how they individually and collectively contribute to the perpetuation of violence against women.
 We need to examine ourselves and ask the difficult questions: How do we contribute to the problem?
 How do men and women consciously and unconsciously reinforce gender inequality?
 Have we as a society failed women?

 We can draw inspiration from Madiba and how he struggled in his lifetime with his admitted deep-seated chauvinism to become a feminist in his latter years.